List of Spider Riders characters: Other characters

 A loyal page at Castle Nuuma who serves Queen Illuma and acts as her confidante.
-He guides the Spider Riders, upon their arrival into the city, to the castle, which has been lifted into the air.
-While he is surprised to see the Spider Riders are so young, he has faith in them.
+He guides the Spider Riders upon their arrival into the city, to the castle, which has been lifted into the air.
+While he is surprised to see the Spider Riders are young, he has faith in them.
 He and Queen Illuma are in love with one another.